-POP CULTURE (as defined by Zander Tsadwa) (noun):
+POP CULTURE (as defined by Zander Tsadwa, rooted in the sociological definition) (noun):

 - the sum of what is commonly done, said, and believed in a society.

-Examples of what is believed: “Immigrants can be illegals,” the American Dream, the philosophy of vibes, college is required for success
+- Examples of what is believed: “Immigrants can be illegal,” the American Dream, the philosophy of vibes, college is required for success

 ATC strongly believes in the give-and-take relationship between “the culture” and the people.
 There are moments where people bully the culture into awkward corners (e.g. hip-hop’s musical boundaries).
 There are also moments where the culture stands its ground and makes people do shit they never thought they’d be doing (e.g. everyone yelling “fake news” at each other).
 From short-lived Twitter trends to global politics, we do our best to track this ebb and flow between people and the big shapeless mass of norms, values, attitudes, current events, and trends we call culture.